akash1309/Named-Entity-Recognition/README.md

 O O B-PER O
 </pre>
 As the files are large, so we will take 10-10 lines from sentences and labels to form train,val and test sets.
-You can use full as per your choice but I will recommend working on small data first so that errors can easily be corrected.
+You can use full as per your choice.
+Here we will be using full files.
-You can find these files in `./Data/small`
+You can find these files in `./Data/` .
+It contains two sub directories- one is for `small` dataset and `big` is for complete dataset.

-After making these small files, we will be using them to extract tokens and labels in a separate text files.
+After making these files, we will be using them to extract tokens and labels in a separate text files.

 <pre>
 #words.txt